Betsy Ross flag: Political and cultural significance

 The "Betsy Ross" design is traditionally displayed at US presidential inaugurations.
-Here, at the first inauguration of Barack Obama, it is flown next to a 21 star flag representing the U.S. flag at the time that Illinois joined the Union.
+As seen in Trump's first inauguration, it was flown next to another U.S 13-star flag, but in Hopkinson's layout.

 The Betsy Ross flag inside Ford's Theatre in Washington, D.C.

 The Betsy Ross design, with its easily identifiable circle of stars, has long been regarded as a symbol of the American Revolution and the young Republic.
 William J. Canby's recounting of the event appealed to Americans eager for stories about the revolution and its heroines.
 Betsy Ross was promoted as a patriotic role model for young girls and a symbol of women's contributions to American history.

-A circle of thirteen stars in the same arrangement as the Betsy Ross flag was used on the first official Confederate flag; however, instead of representing the original thirteen states, the stars represent the thirteen Confederate states.

 The Betsy Ross flag design is featured prominently in a number of post-Revolutionary paintings about the war, such as General George Washington at Trenton (1792) (Note: Grace Rogers Cooper writes "In 1792, Trumbull painted thirteen stars in a circle in his General George Washington at Trenton in the Yale University Art Gallery.
 In his unfinished rendition of the Surrender of Cornwallis at Yorktown, date not established, the circle of stars is suggested and one star shows six points while the thirteen stripes are of red, white, and blue.
 How accurately the artist depicted the star design that he saw is not known.
 At times, he may have offered a poetic version of the flag he was interpreting which was later copied by the flag maker.
 The flag sheets and the artists do not agree.{...} Star arrangement Number of star points Colors of stripe Earliest usage {...} (13 stars in a circle) not visible red, white 1792) and Washington Crossing the Delaware (1851).
 During the United States centennial, not long after the presentation by William Canby, the Betsy Ross design became a highly produced and popular flag.